zuki/retro-v/README.md

 # Retro-V v1.0
-Retro-V is a SoftCPU in Verilog created by Shaos (completely from scratch) that implements RISC-V architecture RV32I (32-bit integer), but with 8-bit databus to resemble a retro 8-bit microprocessor suitable for DIY computers ( like "nedoPC-5" for example: https://gitlab.com/nedopc/npc5 ).
+Retro-V is a SoftCPU in Verilog created by Shaos (completely from scratch) that implements RISC-V architecture RV32I (32-bit integer), but with 8-bit databus to resemble a retro 8-bit microprocessors suitable for building DIY computers around it ( like "nedoPC-5" for example: https://gitlab.com/nedopc/npc5 ).
 Retro-V is capable of passing RV32I compliance tests (now 82%), compatible with RTOS Zephyr (not yet there) and distributed as fully open sourced Verilog single file soft core under Apache License: